Best Looper Pedals: Ultimate Buyer’s Guide to Looper Pedals

 Some pedals will erase the loop as soon as it’s disconnected while others give you the ability to save your loops.
 Some pedals also have the ability to save your loops to an SD card which can then be transferred to a computer (or via USB).
 Saving your loops can be handy if you’re songwriting or you want to have loops ready to go for a live performance.
 This also means that some loopers are able to import backing tracks or any other audio files for you to play around with.

-Some looper pedals are able to sync your looper with your other time based gear via MIDI sync.
-For example if you have a BeatBuddy or other drum machine, you could ensure that your loop and the drum loop are both synced up.
+Some looper pedals are able to sync your looper with your other time-based gear via MIDI sync.
+For example, if you have a BeatBuddy or other drum machine, you could ensure that your loop and the drum loop are both synced up.
 If you don’t have any other gear that uses MIDI sync, this isn’t a feature you should need to worry about.

-Best Looper Pedal for Simplicity & Value
+Best Looper Pedal for Simplicity

 If you read the above features and felt like you just want something simple to jam along with, then I recommend the Ditto by TC Electronic.
-It’s incredibly popular due to it’s quality and simplicity.
+It’s incredibly popular due to its quality and simplicity.
 I review the Ditto thoroughly here so check it out for full details.

 While I did mention earlier that one footswitch can be limiting, for many at-home guitarists it’s not a problem.
-If you just want to be able to record an idea and play around with simply loops, then the Ditto will get the job done.
+If you just want to be able to record an idea and play around with simple loops, then the Ditto will get the job done.
 It’s also a very affordable pedal so you can get a feel for loopers without having to spend a significant amount of money.

 Here is why the looper is worth considering: